ToxicFrog/vstruct/README.md

     pS,F  -- Signed fixed point.

 `S` is, as usual, the size of the entire field in *bytes*. `F` is the number of *bits* of fractional precision.
-Thus, a 24.8 fixed point number (24 bits integer, 8 bits fraction, 32 bits total) would have format `"p4,8"`.
+Thus, a 24.8 fixed point number (24 bits integer, 8 bits fraction, 32 bits total) would be written as `"p4,8"`.

-Read: a `S`-byte fixed point number with `F` bits of fractional precision.
-Write: a `S`-byte fixed point number long with `F` bits of fractional precision.
+- Read/Write: a `S`-byte fixed point number with `F` bits of fractional precision.

 When writing, values which cannot be precisely expressed in the given precision will be truncated, not rounded.